Burgerstein

 Eggshell membrane

 Pain-free with eggshell membrane?
-How does it work?
-We are all familiar with the robust egg membrane of hard-boiled or freshly cracked eggs, which sticks to the inside of the lime shell.
-This fine membrane, the so-called eggshell membrane, consists of two thin layers of connective tissue.
-Read more here.
+How does that work?
+We are all familiar with the robust membrane of hard-boiled or freshly cracked eggs that sticks to the inside of the shell.
+This fine membrane, known as the eggshell membrane, consists of two thin layers of connective tissue.
+Read more about it here.

 read more